Skellington-Closet/slack-mock/README.md

 The `rtm` object mocks sending and receiving payloads from the Slack RTM API.

 - `clients`: `Array` An array of websocket clients connected to the mock RTM server.
 Ordered by connection time.

-- `broadcast`: `function(message)` Broadcasts a message from Slack to all connected clients (bots).
-Good for single team bots or simulating bots that are connected to the same team.
-Returns an immediately resolved Promise for easy chaining.

 - `send`: `function(token, message)` Returns a promise.
 Sends a message from Slack to the bot that connected using the passed authentication token.